LoyolaChicagoBooks/distributedsystems/source/issues.rst

 Security

-- Data may be accessed by unauthorized users
+- Data may be accessed by unauthorized users through network interfaces

+Privacy

+- Data may be accessed securely but without the owner's consent (significant issue in modern systems)

 Key Characteristics
 ----------------------------------------------------------